jmcsorle/tic-tac-toe/README.md

 ### Breaking the project down into smaller chunks so that I could start on the JavaScript file was my biggest and most daunting challenge:

 Until I got to this project, I did not realize the effect the paired project work delegation would have on my ability to independently approach something like this.
-In both paired projects, I was paired with repeaters.
-I loved working with them and they were very kind and competent.
-However, they both took the lead on the JavaScript and would come to our meetings with working code.
-While I was able to understand that code, the fact that I did not personally struggle to get to that code, made me feel like I was ill prepared to complete this project - and frankly, I was.

-I was very shaky on event listeners and event delegation when I came into this project.
+Coming into this project, I was very shaky on event listeners and event delegation.
 I had to spend a lot of time rereading previous lessons and looking at code from previous projects to even get started.
 My confidence was definitely impacted by this, which made the project even more difficult.
 Personally, it would have helped me to have a paired project with someone in a different module, where their job was simply to coach and guide and my job was to do the actual coding.
-I know there's not enough time for this, but a girl can dream.
 Having to actually be the person typing and testing is what makes this stuff stick.

 Ultimately, I am grateful for this project.
 Even though it is not perfect, I learned a lot.